ExposureNotification/website/content/_index.md

 ---

-Individual Data Rights for Digital Contact Tracing and Alerting ({{< dcta >}}) are best practices for how consumer DCTAs should respect and handle consumer data.
+Individual Data Rights for Digital Contact Tracing and Alerting ({{< dcta >}}) are best practices for how consumer ({{< dcta >}})s should respect and handle consumer data.
 The Rights were developed in collaboration with the privacy and security community, government agencies, technology community, and public health professionals, including epidemiologists.

+Right now, ({{< dcta >}}) apps are being built around the world to help societies mitigate both the economic and pandemic threats they face.

 ## General {{< dcta >}} data use

-{{< dcta >}} can be effective without a consumer having to divulge any personal information to anyone.
+{{< dcta >}} appscan be effective without a consumer having to divulge any personal information to anyone.
 Data processed within {{< dcta >}} infrastructure may only reveal the following types of information to the following types of individuals:

   * Plausibly exposed individuals that they may have been exposed
   * Health officials, of high level trends in exposure (not individual level)